duysqubix/MuOxi/README.md

 ## Quick Start Guide

-The project contains the following bins:
+The project ships two binaries:

-* **cargo run --bin muoxi_staging**
+* **cargo run --bin muoxi_server**
-    * starts the main Proxy Staging server where all clients will *live*.
-Direct telnet clients connect via port *8000*.
+    * Starts the unified MuOxi server on `127.0.0.1:8000` (override `PROXY_ADDR`).
+One process holds the TCP listener, the login state machine, and the in-process game engine.
+Direct telnet clients connect on port *8000*.

-* **cargo run --bin muoxi_engine**
-    * Starts the game engine on `127.0.0.1:4567` (override `GAME_ADDR`).
-Currently an echo server while the engine design settles.

 * **cargo run --bin muoxi_web**
     * Starts the WebSocket bridge listening on `ws://127.0.0.1:8080` (override `WEB_ADDR`).
-      Per-WS-client, it opens a fresh outbound TCP connection to the staging proxy at `127.0.0.1:8000` (override `PROXY_ADDR`).
+      Per-WS-client, it opens a fresh outbound TCP connection to the server at `127.0.0.1:8000` (override `PROXY_ADDR`).
 Implemented with `tokio-tungstenite`.

+The portal/server split (separate proxy + engine processes with a framed protocol enabling hot-reload) is on the v0.2 roadmap; v0.1 is one process.

 ## Database Design Architecture